geshan/geshan.github.com/posts/2022-08-18-nodejs-alternatives.md

 As seen above, creating a basic web server is very easy with Node.js.
 The above code sends a random joke among the 10 in the array for each new request.
 You can easily deploy the above app in one of the 3 [free Node.js hosting](/blog/2021/01/free-nodejs-hosting/) services.

 The above code is in this [GitHub](https://github.com/geshan/nodejs-express-jokes-api) repository for your reference and you can view the running app on [Cyclic](https://nodejs-jokes-api.cyclic.app/api/joke).
+The code example is taken from Fresh framework's boilerplate.

 With that code in mind, in the consequent section, you will learn about Deno as the first Node.js alternative in the JavaScript space.